 Make does not have a native Standard Compute module, but the HTTP module works perfectly.
 Create a new scenario (or edit an existing one) and add an HTTP "Make a request" module.

-Set the URL to https://api.stdcmpt.com/v1/chat/completions.
+Set the URL to https://api.stdcmpt.com/v1/completions (or /v1/responses for richer output).
 Set the Method to POST.
-Under Headers, add two entries: Authorization with the value Bearer sk-your-api-key, and Content-Type with the value application/json.
+Under Headers, add two entries: Authorization with the value Bearer YOUR_API_KEY, and Content-Type with the value application/json.

 The response will be parsed as JSON automatically.
-Map choices[0].message.content to downstream modules to use the model's output in the rest of your scenario.
-You can find a detailed walkthrough with screenshots in the Dashboard under Quick Start Guides.
+Map choices[0].text to downstream modules to use the model's output in the rest of your scenario.

 In Zapier, use the "Webhooks by Zapier" action (available on paid Zapier plans) to call the Standard Compute API.
 Select "Custom Request" as the action event.

-Set the Method to POST and the URL to https://api.stdcmpt.com/v1/chat/completions.
-Under Headers, add Authorization: Bearer sk-your-api-key and Content-Type: application/json.
+Set the Method to POST and the URL to https://api.stdcmpt.com/v1/responses (or /v1/completions).
+Under Headers, add Authorization: Bearer YOUR_API_KEY and Content-Type: application/json.

 Any HTTP client or SDK that supports the OpenAI API format will work with Standard Compute.
-For the official OpenAI Python SDK, initialize with: client = OpenAI(base_url="https://api.stdcmpt.com/v1", api_key="sk-your-api-key").
+For the official OpenAI Python SDK, initialize with: client = OpenAI(base_url="https://api.stdcmpt.com/v1", api_key="YOUR_API_KEY").
 For the Node SDK, pass baseURL: "https://api.stdcmpt.com/v1" to the constructor.
+Set model to "standardcompute" in your requests.

 For LangChain, set the openai_api_base (Python) or OPENAI_API_BASE environment variable to https://api.stdcmpt.com/v1 and provide your Standard Compute key.
 LangChain's ChatOpenAI class will work without any other changes.

-For direct HTTP calls (curl, fetch, Axios, or any other client), send a POST request to https://api.stdcmpt.com/v1/chat/completions with the Authorization and Content-Type headers, and a JSON body containing model and messages.
+For direct HTTP calls (curl, fetch, Axios, or any other client), send a POST request to https://api.stdcmpt.com/v1/completions or /v1/responses with the Authorization and Content-Type headers, and a JSON body with model set to "standardcompute".

-If you receive a 401 Unauthorized error, double-check that your API key is correct and that the Authorization header is formatted as Bearer sk-your-api-key (with a space between Bearer and the key).
+If you receive a 401 Unauthorized error, double-check that your API key is correct and that the Authorization header is formatted as Bearer YOUR_API_KEY (with a space between Bearer and the key).

 If you experience timeouts, make sure your HTTP client or automation platform allows enough time for the response.
-Top tier models can take up to 5 seconds for longer completions.
 Set your timeout to at least 30 seconds to be safe.

 For any other issues, contact us at contact@standardcompute.com with your request ID (returned in the x-request-id response header) and we will investigate.